Clockwork Alchemy Costume Rules & Limitations

 - Anything which is illegal in the City of Burlingame, San Mateo County, State of California, or the United States in general.

 - Any object that can be considered a real weapon.
-This includes, but is not limited to: Live steel1 or any object heavy enough to be considered dangerous.
-Some objects such as bats, whips, batons etc. may be allowed at the discretion of the Head of Operations.
+This includes, but is not limited to: Live steel or any object heavy enough to be considered dangerous.
+Some objects such as bats, whips, batons etc. may be allowed at the discretion of the Head of Bobbies or one of the Bobbie seconds.

 - Incendiary devices.
 This includes any prop which can easily be mistaken for an item such as a bullet or grenade.